omarbenhamid/micropython-ds1302-rtc/README.md

 # Micorpython DS1302 RTC Clock driver
 This is a pure Micropython DS1302 RTC Clock driver.
 This is based on microbit code of microbit-lib https://github.com/shaoziyang/microbit-lib

+This has been tested and working on ESP32 but should work with any micropython supported device.

 # Dirver documentation
 (Adapted from https://github.com/shaoziyang/microbit-lib/blob/master/misc/DS1302/README.md)